Srivatsanb123/Shuwa_Project/README.md

 # Shuwa - Sign language translator and trainer

 ## 1. Introduction
 This is a web-based application for people who cannot understand sign language.
-This application is used to translate sign language into the required vocal languages and vice versa.
-Also, this application is used to learn the basics of sign language.
+This application translates sign language into the required vocal language and vice versa.
+Also, this application is used to learn sign language basics, making it easy to communicate with people with hearing impairments.

 ## 2. Tech Stack used
-1. HTML, CSS, and JavaScript : Front-end Development
+1. **Front-end Development:** HTML, CSS, JavaScript, and Bootstrap
-2. Python and Flask : Back-end Development
+2. **Back-end Development:** Python, and Flask
-3. SQLite3 : Database Management System
+3. **Database Management System:** SQLite3

 This will be updated soon ...